Program Requirements

 Course requirements are as follows:

-• For students placed into 200-level coursework, the major requirements include JAPN 201 Intermediate Japanese I, JAPN 202 Intermediate Japanese II, JAPN 301 Advanced Japanese I, JAPN 302 Advanced Japanese II, JAPN 350 Contemporary Japanese Texts I or JAPN 450, JAPN 351 Contemporary Japanese Texts II or JAPN 451 Japanese in Cultural Context II, JAPN 397 Senior Thesis I, JAPN 398 Senior Thesis II and four Asian studies, world literature, or other related courses.
-Please see the courses tab.
+- For students beginning the major at 200-level coursework, the major requirements include JAPN 201 Intermediate Japanese I, JAPN 202 Intermediate Japanese II, JAPN 301 Advanced Japanese I, JAPN 302 Advanced Japanese II, JAPN 350 Contemporary Japanese Texts I, and JAPN 351 Contemporary Japanese Texts II.
+In addition, students are required to enroll in four additional Japanese Studies, Asian studies, world literature, or other related courses.

 While some language courses can be skipped in a sequence, progression is not allowed in reverse order.
 Additionally, students may not waive the language requirement.